mcgrof/kvm-boot/README.md

 # Overriding defaults with environment variables

 You can override many default parameters by just using environment variables.
+We enable this mechanism to be able to allow for customizations without expanding on the number of supported arguments for all possible parameters we may pass to qemu.

 The list of variables you can override are viewable on the function allow_user_defaults() on kvm-boot, we list them and document them here: